-There are times when the unthinkable happens and a loved and cherished person’s life is cut short by the inept, negligent or reckless behaviors of someone else.
+There are times when the unthinkable happens and a loved and cherished person’s life is cut short by the inept, negligent or reckless behavior of someone else.
 Beyond the grief and the irrecoverable loss, the victim’s family must determine how they will be compensated for suffered damages.
-“Wrongful death” is part of Tort Law and requires the plaintiff to prove that the fatality was caused by the negligent party.

 What is a Wrongful Death Lawsuit?

 In Texas, justice can be obtained for the survivors of those who are wrongfully killed.
 Family members are considered injured by wrongful deaths because they relied on the decedent for emotional and financial support.

 A wrongful death claim is a civil suit that requires the plaintiff to prove the fatality was caused by the negligent party.
 By filing a wrongful death lawsuit, you (the surviving family members) can receive financial security and closure, moving on with your life knowing that the person or entity responsible for your loved one’s death will be held accountable.

 The Most Common Types of Wrongful Death Cases

 Any accident that results in a person’s death should be investigated for wrongful death.
 Wrongful deaths can happen anywhere – at home, at work, on someone’s property, on the road, etc. Here are the most common reasons for wrongful deaths.

 - Car, truck or motorcycle accidents

 - Drunk/buzzed driving

 That list is not exhaustive.
 If you think your family member’s death was the result of wrongful death, it’s important to speak with us right away.